Boccca2014/shortentheurl/README.md

 https://shorthentheurl.netlify.app/.
 The backend was deployed via Heroku at https://s-url1.herokuapp.com/.

-**Note**: Please try to test entering a URL more than once.
+**Note**: Please try to wait a few seconds until the shortened URL appears.
 Since the backend is deployed on the Heroku Free tier, it sometimes takes more than one try to activate/"wake" the server.